samthebest/scala-build-files/README.md

+# PROJECT IN PAUSE MODE

+It seems typesafe have this thing which makes this project unnecessary https://www.typesafe.com/community/core-tools/activator-and-sbt.

 # scala-build-files

 A collection of templates / boiler plates build / project files / structures for quickly getting a Scala project up and running with various libraries.
 It is build tool agnostic, any example may exist.